tsangsiu/RB109/Part_1/Practice_Problems/practice_problems.md

 Within the block on line 2, the `puts` method is called and passed in `num` as an argument, hence outputting `1`, `2` and `3` to the console.

-The `each` method ignores the return value of the block and return the calling object, hence returning `[1, 2, 3]`.
+The `each` method ignores the return value of the block and returns the calling object, hence returning `[1, 2, 3]`.

 This code demonstrates...?